 Learn how to impress potential homebuyers before they even step through the door with our simple, actionable tips.

 The most important part of your home is the curb appeal.
 When a potential buyer drives past your house, you do not want them to be turned off by the sight of it.
 One way to impress buyers is with the front of the home.
 If your garage is prominent, make sure to have garage door installation performed before putting the house on the market.

 A simple change such as a new garage door or a manual to an electric garage door will make all the difference in selling your home to a buyer.
 In addition to a beautiful new garage door, make sure to power wash your home before putting it up on the housing market.
 A clean exterior house will go a long way in the minds of buyers.

-The next item to be aware of is the spaciousness of your front yard.
+According to Realtor.com, The next item to be aware of is the spaciousness of your front yard.
 Do you have a bunch of things sitting on the front porch?
 Is there stuff sitting by the garage?
 If so, be sure to move these items indoors or to the back of the home.
-Buyers want to see a front yard that has space for both kids and pets to play in.
-Items that clog up the front yard (sheds, fences, birdbaths, overgrown shrubs, etc…) can make the property look small and claustrophobic and make buyers look elsewhere.
+Buyers want to see a front yard with space for kids and pets to play in.
+Items clog up the front yard (sheds, fences, birdbaths, overgrown shrubs, etc…) can make the property look small and claustrophobic and make buyers look elsewhere.

 The outside of your home can make or break the sale of your house.
-While most sellers worry about staging the inside of the home for a buyer to see and smell the best of their home, they tend to forget about the outside world.
+While most sellers worry about staging the home’s inside for a buyer to see and smell the best of their home, they tend to forget about the outside world.

 Another aspect that buyers look at on the outside of your home is the lighting.
 People tend to like a lot of natural light to come into their windows.
 Make those front windows prominent by cleaning both the inside and outside of the windows.
 Have the blinds or curtains open to show the spaciousness of the home.
 If you have any motion detectors or lighting in the garage, make sure it is in good working condition, as buyers will like the safety and security that extra outdoor lighting brings them.